Construction firm sees stock rocket on hopes for positive news from the company or one of its major shareholders

 However, Qatar Electricity and Water Co slid 1.7 percent after its second-quarter profit fell 4.4 percent, in line with analysts' estimates.

 Kuwait's bourse slipped 0.8 percent after the country's government launched a fresh crackdown on the political opposition, adopting what it called an "iron fist" policy.

 It threatened, according to state news agency KUNA, to revoke the citizenship of Kuwaitis suspected of trying to undermine stability.

-Also, shares in Kuwait's Agility, the largest logistics firm in the Middle East, dropped 3.7 percent after being diluted through a 5 percent bonus share issue on Monday.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Also, shares in Kuwait's Agility, the largest logistics firm in the Middle East, dropped 3.7 percent after being diluted through a 5 percent bonus share issue on Monday.For all the latest market news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.